lemanschik/why-you-should-switch-away-from-npm-nodejs/README.md

   - [ ] webpack
   - [ ] stackblitz browser-node webcontainer
   - [ ] serverless and serverless functions
+  - [ ] grpc proxys virtual networking all the network issues.
   - [ ] .......

 So the conclusion is we all agree and see a problem what we do not agree on how to solve it and or we did not all together identfied the root cause so i did investigate.